onothimagen/cbp-transcription-desk/README.md

 The importer identifies the environment to use by using the 'active.section' value.
 The environment sections inherit all values from the [common] section which can then be overridden.

-For the purposes of running the demo installer, most sections can be left as is apart from 'path.prefix', which should be an absolute path to your website's root, and the 'database.params' for your local database configuration.
+For the purposes of running the demo installer, most sections can be left as is apart from:

+* 'perl.path
+* 'path.prefix', which should be an absolute path to your website's root
+* 'database.params' for your local database configuration.

 Make sure that the following directories: